zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_8.rst

 The protocol supports stateless upload where each requests carries different chunk of a file and it is client side responsibility to track progress of upload.

-Mcumgr server side re-opens a file for each subsequent request, and current specification does not provide means to identify subsequent requests as belonging to specified upload session.
-This means that the file is not locked in any way or exclusively owned by mcumgr, for the time of upload session, and may change between requests or even be removed.
+Note that file handles will remain open for consecutive requests (as long as an idle timeout has not been reached, but files are not exclusively owned by MCUmgr, for the time of download session, and may change between requests or even be removed.
+Note that file handles will remain open for consecutive requests (as long as an idle timeout has not been reached and another transport does not make use of uploading/downloading files using fs_mgmt), but files are not exclusively owned by MCUmgr, for the time of download session, and may change between requests or even be removed.

 .. note::
     Weirdly, the current Zephyr implementation is half-stateless as is able to hold